-I'm not kidding either, there are things in Android 5.0 Lollipop that will literally change your life.
+I'm not kidding when I say there are things in Android 5.0 Lollipop that will literally change your life.
 OK, I'm not talking about a spiritual awakening or anything, but they will absolutely change the way you've always used your Android smartphone.
-So let's dive in and take a closer look at the five most significant Android 5.0 features on the horizon.
+So let's dive in and take a closer look at the five best Android 5.0 features.

 Android 5.0 Battery